Justice for Journalists: The Orkhan Dzhemal Media Safety Academy

-Recently, the Foundation launched the online Media Safety Academy, named after military journalist Orkhan Dzhemal, who was killed in CAR in 2018.
+In 2021, the Charity launched the Media Safety Academy, named after the war reporter Orkhan Dzhemal, who was killed in CAR in 2018.
 The Academy offers free courses for Russian-speaking professional and citizen journalists, freelancers, and bloggers.
-The Academy features five core modules developed by 14 experts from nine countries.
+The Academy features five core modules developed by 14 experts from nine countries: risk analysis, physical safety and first aid, cyber security, phycological safety and legal security.